Cantara/MessiSDK/README.md

 # MessiSDK
-Messi is a streaming abstraction layer with magical and wonderful integrations
+Messi messaging and streaming abstraction layer with magical and wonderful integrations